Acid damage (known in the trade as acid erosion) is the damage that happens to teeth as a result of the action of acid on them.

 © Philip Christie, 2003

-More Tips from the British Dental Health Foundation:
+More Tips from the Oral Health Foundation:

 - Wait for at least one hour after eating or drinking anything acidic before brushing your teeth.
 This gives your teeth time to build up their mineral content again.